Skip navigation

 The uniqueness of our Literature degree lies in how it brings together the study of stories and how we tell them across hundreds of years, with a contemporary focus on your career, helping you take your cultural understanding into the twenty-first century world of work.

-Student Rated: Over 94% of students studying English Literature at Northumbria believed their course challenged them to achieve their best work and believed they had chance to explore ideas and concepts in depth (NSS, 2023).
+• Student Rated: 100% of Students studying English Literature at Northumbria believed their course positively challenged them to achieve their best work (NSS, 2024).

 Ready to discover the power of literature?